The Basics Of Feeding Your Plant Growing Nutrients or Liquid Fertilizer

 Many growers will give a silica supplement throughout the plant’s life, even when growing in soil as the available amount in soil is in very minimal.
 Another super helpful supplement to keep on hand is Cal Mag.
 This is because calcium and magnesium deficiencies occur more frequently compared to micronutrients such as zinc, manganese, boron, etc. Some growers consider a cal-mag supplement a must for inert soilless mediums and treat their soilless media with it before planting.
 Calcium, magnesium, along with sulfur are known as the three secondary macronutrients.

-One of the most common questions new growers have is how to actually feed their plants.
-You buy plant nutrients, and then what?
+One of the most common questions new growers have is how to actually feed liquid fertilizer for plants.
+You buy your grow nutrients, and then what?
 How often do you feed?
 How do you mix the nutrients?
 What do I do with the runoff?

 Furthermore, some plants will require more nutrients than others, and different growth phases require more or less.
 Don't make the mistake of thinking that as your plant grows, you need to continue increasing the nutrients.
 Often, you will bring your nutrient levels down in late flowering.
 In fact, many growers see their plants needing the most nutrients during the pre-flowering stage when the plant rapidly increasing its height within a very short time (1-2 weeks).